reactphp/promise-stream/README.md

 This lightweight library consists only of a few simple functions.
 All functions reside under the `React\Promise\Stream` namespace.

-The below examples assume refer to them with their fully-qualified names like this:
+The below examples refer to all functions with their fully-qualified names like this:

 ```php
 React\Promise\Stream\buffer(…);